-- First, Baxter and CSL gained significant market share by acquiring competitors and soon thereafter closed many of these newly acquired plants, thereby reducing industry supply.
-Such consolidation is consistent with the advice of CSL’s Chief Economist, who stated that an “[i]ncrease in industry concentration should make price stability and/or price increases easier to sustain” because “competition erodes rents.”
+- Baxter and CSL gained significant market share by acquiring competitors and soon thereafter closed many of these newly acquired plants, thereby reducing industry supply.

-- Second, the Defendants worked with the PPTA to refine a data monitoring system that could be used to police the conspiracy.
-CSL and Baxter also used the PPTA and other industry meetings as an opportunity to exchange inappropriate and potentially anticompetitive information.
-The minutes from such PPTA meetings were routinely “scrubbed” to eliminate mention of inappropriate topics.
+- Defendants worked with PPTA to refine a data monitoring system that could be used to police the conspiracy.
+CSL and Baxter also used PPTA and other industry meetings as an opportunity to exchange inappropriate and potentially anticompetitive information.

-- Fourth, the Defendants frequently engaged in anticompetitive discussions involving supply and pricing issues at bars and restaurants after trade association meetings and at business meetings.
+- Defendants frequently engaged in anticompetitive discussions involving supply and pricing issues at and after trade association and business meetings.

-- Fifth, in an effort to ward off government intervention once the conspiracy began to produce results, Baxter and CSL, in coordination with the PPTA, publicly denied supply shortages, significantly over-reported industry supply figures and misleadingly blamed Medicare reimbursement rates for patients’ difficulties in obtaining these crucial therapies.
+- In an effort to ward off government intervention once the conspiracy began to produce results, Baxter and CSL, in coordination with PPTA, publicly denied supply shortages, significantly over-reported industry supply figures and misleadingly blamed Medicare reimbursement rates for patients’ difficulties in obtaining these crucial therapies.

-As a result of the Defendants’ unlawful conduct, Plaintiff and the other members of the class paid supra-competitive prices for Plasma-Derivative Protein Therapies.
+As a result of the Defendants’ unlawful conduct, Plaintiffs and the other members of the class paid supra-competitive prices for plasma-derivative protein therapies.

-Defendants’ conspiracy to restrict the supply of Plasma-Derivative Protein Therapies was so severe that it caused a nationwide shortage of life-saving treatments.
-According to one survey in 2005, 33% of doctors experienced significant difficulty obtaining Ig, a Plasma-Derivative Protein Therapy subject to the Defendants’ unlawful conduct, for their patients.
+According to studies, Defendants’ conspiracy was so severe that it caused a nationwide shortage of life-saving treatments.
+According to a 2005 study, 33% of doctors experienced significant difficulty obtaining Ig.
 These doctors also reported that 40% of those patients denied access to their Ig therapy had suffered adverse health effects.